bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 We explored local representation across the whole brain using a searchlight approach [@kriegeskorte_information-based_2006], each gray matter location being assigned the distance between the evoked activity pattern from its anatomical neighborhood (64 vertices), yielding two maps of multivariate distance per participants, one for each pair of sequences in the two different stages of learning studied here.

 The cross-validated Mahalanobis distance, when consistently larger than zero, assesses that the patterns of activity significantly and stably differs between the conditions imaged.
-Hence, we tested for significant difference from zero at the group level using sign-flipping Monte-Carlo non-parametric testing (n=10000) with Threshold-Free-Cluster-Enhancement (TFCE), enabling locally adaptive cluster-correction.
+Hence, we tested for significant difference from zero at the group level using sign-flipping Monte-Carlo non-parametric testing (n=10000) with Threshold-Free-Cluster-Enhancement (TFCE) [@smith_threshold-free_2009], enabling locally adaptive cluster-correction.
 To excerpt the common network that discriminate sequences at both stages of learning, we then submitted these results to a minimum-statistic conjunction.
 A large distributed network (@fig:new_cons_conj_crossnobis_map) is found to display differentiated patterns of activity, including primary visual, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
 When looking at separate results for each stages, applying identical statistical testing, subcortical regions also show differing activity patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum (@fig:new_crossnobis_map,@fig:cons_crossnobis_map).